KasparEtter/ef1p/pages/email/email.md

 How to avoid submitting the same message to both the outgoing mail server and the incoming mail server?
 </summary>

-If you want to keep a record of all emails that you sent, your mail client has to store each outgoing message in the sent folder on your incoming mail server.
+If you want to keep a record of all emails that you've sent, your mail client has to store each outgoing message in the sent folder on your incoming mail server.
 Since we focussed on how an email gets to its recipient so far, this aspect has been grayed out in the above [architecture diagrams](#simplified-architecture).